DataDog/datadog-lambda-python/README.md

 ### DD_LOG_LEVEL

-Set to `debug` enable debug los from the Datadog Lambda Layer.
+Set to `debug` enable debug los from the Datadog Lambda Library.
 Defaults to `info`.

 ### DD_ENHANCED_METRICS